Blotch3D/Blotch3D/README.md

 that it is most probable you will see them.
 These may need to be changed after you've verified sprites are properly created and positioned.

-All MonoGame features remain available and accessible in Blotch3D, and remember that Blotch3D sits on top of MonoGame.
-For examples:
+All MonoGame features remain available and accessible when using Blotch3D, and remember that Blotch3D sits on top of MonoGame.
+For
+examples:

--   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects or a VertexPositionNormalTexture array.
+-   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" or "VertexBuffer" objects.

 -   The BlWindow3D class derives from the MonoGame "Game" class.
 The Setup, FrameProc, and FrameDraw methods are called by certain